 Hand saws can be sharpened with a taper file.
 A jaw set is also useful for resetting the teeth.
-You will also need a clamp to hold your saw.
+You will also need a clamp to hold your wood hand saw.

-Handsaws are great tool to have around the house for a variety of DIY and gardening tasks.
-If you want to have a saw to cover you for general purpose projects, I would recommend the Spear & Jackson Predator B9822 Universal Wood saw due to its rapid, clean cutting action and comfortable handle.
-For finer work, try the Stanley STA515244 FatMax Fine Cut Handsaw as it has a 11 TPI blade and precision ground and induction hardened teeth.
+Handsaws are great tool to have around the house for a variety of DIY and gardening projects.
+If you want a hand saw for general purpose projects we would recommend the Spear & Jackson Predator B9822 Universal Wood saw thanks to its rapid, clean cutting action and comfortable handle.
+For finer work, try the Stanley STA515244 FatMax Fine Cut Handsaw as it has a 11 tpi blade with precision ground and induction-hardened teeth.